Doulace History, Family Crest & Coats of Arms

 Early Origins of the Doulace family

-Early History of the Doulace family
+Important Dates for the Doulace family

 Doulace Spelling Variations

-hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
+Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Doulace has been spelled Dallas, Doleys, Dolas, Dolles, Dulles, Dallass, Dolays, Dalhouse and many more.

 Early Notables of the Doulace family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Doulace Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Doulace Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Doulace family to Ireland